-Start School Later's multi-level approach to the school start time issue have already begun to get results.
+Start School Later's multi-level approach to the school start time issue is already getting results

 "At a national, community-organizing level, a petition was brought to Congress during the 2012 National Sleep Awareness Week arguing that US public schools should not start before 8 a.m.
 Start School Later is a group of health professionals, educators, and researchers committed to raising public awareness about ensuring health and safety through proper sleep and school hours.
 Their mission is to advocate for what the data clearly show about the benefits of later start times, and one of the goals is to support school communities striving to implement these changes." - Wolfson and Johnson, "Sleep and School Start Times," in Shelden et al. Principles and Practice of Sleep Medicine.
 2nd Ed.
 New York: Saunders, 2014, p.
 393.